xavier1195/INFO670/ListManagementApp/README.md

 To Use:
-1. Enter bird name in text box and click 'add bird' button
+1. Start typing a bird name in the text field, click and select desired bird from dropdown.
+2. Click Add Bird button to add the bird to todays (and external) database
 2. Select hamburger menu on top left of screen to select 'Database' screen
 3. Review to ensure newly added bird is in the database
 4. If desired, return to homescreen to add more birds or select 'clear today's birds' or 'remove last bird' to remove birds from today's list*